 The avenues through which states have moved towards legalization of marijuana have been mostly popular vote referenda or the passage of standard legislative acts.
 In 1998, the District of Columbia city council became the first elected body to pass a bill legalizing medical marijuana.
 This then went on to pass by popular vote.
 Due to the federal control of the District by Congress, this attempt was halted, delaying the legalization of medical marijuana there until 2010.
 California was the first state to legalize medical marijuana through popular vote in 1996 through an amendment to the state constitution.
 Alaska was the first state to legalize it through legislative activity in 1999, following several failed attempts earlier.

-Washington and Colorado are the first two states to legalize marijuana for recreational use.
+Washington and Colorado were the first two states to legalize marijuana for recreational use.
 In Colorado [PDF], this was achieved through an amendment to the state constitution that passed with a 55 percent popular vote.
 The Washington bill [PDF] was an initiative put before the legislature in 2011 that went to popular vote due to legislative inaction and passed by 55.7 percent of the popular vote.
 A similar initiative was attempted in Oregon [PDF] but failed to pass the popular vote.

 Following the passage of these bills, the state administrative agencies have worked to establish rules and protocol on how the substance's legalization will work.
 This has been especially complicated due to the conflict with federal law.
 The Department of Justice announced in August 2013, however, that they had amended their marijuana enforcement policies and would not interfere with states experimenting with legalization.